 In connection with the 2021 engagement of Hugessen, the Compensation Committee established a peer group of companies (the "Compensation Peer Group") which positions Alvopetro across key size metrics including total enterprise value, total assets, total revenue and market capitalization.
-The Compensation Peer Group established in 2021 included the following companies:
+In 2022, the Compensation Committee reviewed the Compensation Peer Group established in 2021, agreeing to retain the existing group and add one additional peer (Arrow Exploration Corp.).
+The Compensation Peer Group utilized in 2022 included the following companies: